riopapa/PhotoTags/README.md

 - By clicking one directory photo, main activity will be displayed.

-- Making sumNails will be processed at the background with showing progress at the bottom
+- Making thumbnails will be processed at the background with showing progress at the bottom

 ## What I have learned with this app